SlumdogTrader/PT-Defender/README.md

-# Welcome
+# Welcome to the Profit Trailer addon PT Defender

-Welcome to PTDefender
+The add-on is a dilluting system for your DCA's i.e. a bag buster!

 1. [Wiki](https://github.com/PTDefender/Welcome/wiki)
 2. [Website](https://www.ptdefender.com)